Your partner in precision urethane-based technology from prototype to production.

 Due to the high pressures and temperature differentials involved in injection molding, tooling costs can sometimes be higher.
 Tools for injection molding are most often closed metal molds that include complex systems to regulate temperature and material flow.
 These molds usually require expensive machining and finishing steps.
 Due to their cost, it may take a long time to amortize the expense of injection molding tools, often requiring very high production volumes.

 Cast molding tends to use much simpler mold tooling, and this simplicity usually comes with much lower tooling costs.
 Cast molding can employ open molds, close molds, compression molds, and many other types of mold designs.
-This provides for a lot of flexibility when designing the right molding process for a product.
+This provides a lot of flexibility when designing the right molding process for a product.
 As a result, cast molding is often a great solution for products with low to high volumes.

 Rapid Prototyping